-- 5.(a) We reviewed a sample of disbursements greater than 30% of the total dollar amount (sample was 55 for a total of \$100,792 out of 265 disbursements totaling \$144,378).
+- 5.(a) We reviewed a sample of disbursements greater than 30% of the total dollar amount (sample was 49 for a total of \$193,789 out of 275 disbursements totaling \$262,324).
 We verified the amount, payee, date, and description to original vendor invoices.
-Of the 55 disbursements we were unable to review the support for six disbursements in the sample.
-See finding 2011-003. - 5.(b) Disbursements are approved once a month by the board.
-We were unable to review the October 2010 meeting minutes to verify that payments were approved.
-We reviewed all other board meeting minutes and noted that disbursements were approved.
-See finding 2011-003. - 5.(c) The six disbursements we were unable to review were for minor recurring expenses and did not require quotes or requests for proposals.
-We reviewed quotes and request for proposal packets as necessary.
+Of the 49 items selected we were unable to review the support for one disbursement in the sample.
+See finding 2018-004. - 5.(b) Disbursements are approved once a month by the board.
+We reviewed the board meeting minutes and noted that all disbursements were approved. - 5.(c) We reviewed quotes and request for proposal packets as necessary.
 The disbursements were processed in accordance with the New Mexico Procurement Code.